End-to-end Temporal Action Detection with Transformer: Experiments

 \subsection{Main Results}

 \textbf{THUMOS14.} Table~\ref{tab:thumos14_comparison} demonstrates the temporal action detection performance and run time comparison on the testing set of THUMOS14.
 We measure the run time of these methods with publicly available implementations under the same environment (a single P100 GPU).
 We run methods on the full testing set with batch size set to 1 and report the average time and FLOPs per video.
 The average length of videos on THUMOS14 is 217 seconds.
 BMN~\cite{lin2019bmn} and G-TAD~\cite{xu2020g} use two-stream TSN~\cite{wang2016temporal} features originally.
-For fair comparison, we also report their performance with I3D features.
+For a fair comparison, we also report their performance with I3D features.
+For AFSD~\cite{lin2021learning}, we have excluded the computation cost of the feature extractor.
+For TadTR, we report the performance with different training and inference settings.
+The entry with $\S$ is with integrity-based instance filtering (IBIF).
+The entries with $*$ are with IBIF and focal loss.
+TadTR-lite is the variant that does not use cross-window fusion (CWF) during inference.
 We observe that: